DeF0017/Neural-Style-Transfer/README.md

 * Open the python notebook in google colab.
 * Import the content image and style image in google colab.
 * Run the code.

+# Acknowledgement
+* Special thanks to Gatys et al.'s seminal paper on Neural Style Transfer.
+* Acknowledgments to any other resources, libraries, or frameworks used in the project.